carterldavis2002/QuickQuote/README.md

-# CSCI-467-Project
+# QuickQuote
-This is the final project for CSCI 467 Intro to Software Engineering.
-We are implementing a system that will allow a company to record sales quotes.
+This is my final project for my Introduction to Software Engineering course.
+I collaborated with other students to design and build a web application to record and track sales quotes for a company providing plant repair services.
+Further details about the project requirements and how it was implemented can be found below.

-<b><u>Quote System - Problem Statement</u></b>
+Quote System - Problem Statement

 As a group of software engineers with a company that sells plant repair services via a network of sales people, you are tasked to build a new system that enables the sales force to record their quotes via the Internet.
 The system will maintain a database of sales associates, handle the recording of sales quotes, establish and fulfill purchase orders.
 The system will also assign sales commissions for the sales associate.